How to Sell on Facebook Marketplace: Beginner’s Guide + Tips for Success

 Learning how to sell on Facebook Marketplace is probably one of the easiest platforms to start with.
 All you need to get started is an active Facebook account.

 In addition, unlike other e-commerce sites like eBay or Amazon, there are no additional fees when selling through Facebook.
-You can create your listing for free and keep 100% of the profits earned without having to shell out for posting or commission fees.
+You can create your listing for free, with no selling fee, and keep 100% of the profits earned without having to shell out for posting or commission fees.

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?